patientpigeon/electicity-demand/README.md

-# electicity-demand
+# utility-demand
-a pipeline and analysis on how weather and climate affect electricity demand
+a pipeline and analysis on how weather and climate affect utility demand